-1: The TIF flag is set in SR register.
-Related interrupt or DMA transfer can occur if enabled.

-Bit 5 COMG: Capture/Compare control update generation
+- 1: The TIF flag is set in SR register.
+Related interrupt or DMA transfer can occur if enabled. - Bit 5 COMG: Capture/Compare control update generation only on channels having a complementary output.

 This bit can be set by software, it is automatically cleared by hardware 0: No action